Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Results

-The regularization strength (i.e. how well the hypernetwork tries to remember past tasks) for CHN-1 is dependent on the number of times each past task embedding is sampled during training.
-Thus if the number of tasks is high (as in \lasa{2}), it is possible that each task embedding is not sampled frequently enough to ascertain that all past tasks are remembered equally well.
-Also, if the number of training iterations per task is low compared to the task complexity (in terms of trajectory dimensions), stochastic regularization with a single task embedding can also suffer due to insufficient regularization.
-For \lasa{2}, we use $1.5\times 10^4$ iterations/task (based on~\cite{auddy2022continual}), and for \robot{} ($4\times 10^4$ iterations/task) and \lasa{8} ($6\times 10^4$ iterations/task), we scale the iterations approximately linearly based on the trajectory dimensions.
-However, for the higher-dimensional \lasa{16} ($7\times 10^4$ iterations/task) and \lasa{32} ($8\times 10^4$ iterations/task) datasets, we used much fewer iterations than that suggested by the dimension-based proportional scaling as we wanted to limit the overall run time of our large number of experiments.

-To make CHN-1 more effective, a naive solution can be to simply increase the number of training iterations per task.
-A better approach can be to use a priority-based sampling of past task embeddings during regularization such that important task embeddings are sampled more frequently.
+Thus if the number of tasks is high (as in \lasa{2}), it is possible that each task embedding is not sampled frequently enough to remember past tasks well.
+Also, if the number of training iterations is low compared to the task complexity (in terms of dimensions), CHN-1 can also suffer due to insufficient regularization.
+For \lasa{2}, we use $1.5\times 10^4$ iterations per task (based on~\cite{auddy2022continual}), and for \robot{} ($4\times 10^4$ iterations per task) and \lasa{8} ($6\times 10^4$ iterations/task), we scale the iterations approximately linearly based on the trajectory dimensions.
+However, for the higher-dimensional \lasa{16} ($7\times 10^4$ iterations/task) and \lasa{32} ($8\times 10^4$ iterations/task) datasets, we used much fewer iterations than that suggested by this dimension-based proportional scaling to limit the overall run time of our many experiments.
+To make CHN-1 more effective, a naive solution can be to simply increase the number of training iterations.
+A better approach can be to use a priority-based sampling of past task embeddings during regularization such that important task embeddings are sampled more frequently. \newsecond{ Note that all hyperparameters and network architectures are reported in Tab.~IV in the supplementary materials. }

+\newsecond{ As practical guidance, we recommend CHN-1 when the number of tasks to remember is around 10 and the trajectory dimension does not exceed 10.
+For more complex or numerous tasks, or when the training time is not a constraint, the full regularization is preferable.
+During evaluation, the overall error (DTW, Quat. error) across past tasks is an indicator of regularization effectiveness.
+When CHN-1's sparse regularization underperforms but training time must still be minimized, the set-based regularization strategy is a viable alternative.
+In this case, we recommend starting with a smaller regularization set and gradually increasing its size until the desired balance between performance and training efficiency is reached. }

-The stochastic regularization process of CHN-1 proposed in this paper is an effective strategy for continually learning real-world LfD tasks (\robot{}) or tasks of a similar nature (\lasa{8}).
+Overall, the stochastic regularization process of CHN-1 proposed in this paper is an effective strategy for continually learning real-world LfD tasks (\robot{}) or tasks of a similar nature (\lasa{8}).
 For these situations, the cumulative training cost is reduced to $\mathcal{O}(N)$ from $\mathcal{O}(N^2)$ without any loss in performance.

-In the future, we will investigate approaches to make CHN-1 an effective strategy for more complex scenarios involving higher number of tasks and/or high-dimensional trajectories.
+In the future, we will investigate approaches to overcome the current limitations of CHN-1 to make it an effective strategy for more complex scenarios involving a higher number of tasks and/or high-dimensional trajectories.